 Blue toe syndrome can be difficult to diagnosis.
-Usually, the most common sign of a blockage in the blood vessels is the loss of foot pulses but in this case, they are usually unaffected.
+Usually, the most common sign of a blockage in the blood vessels is the loss of foot pulses but with purple toe syndrome, the foot pulses are usually unaffected.

 Usually there will be a problem further up the arterial tree in one of the proximal blood vessels such as an aneurysm (balloon-like bulge filled with blood in the wall of a blood vessel) or plaque deposits (known as atherosclerosis).

 Once the underlying cause of blue foot syndrome has been found, it can be treated by:

-If left untreated, gangrene can set it.
+If blue toe syndrome is left untreated, gangrene can set it.
 Gangrene is a serious condition where a lack of blood supply causes the tissue to die.
 Early treatment involves debridement (surgical removal of the dead tissue) and antibiotics to treat infection.
 If allowed to progress, amputation of the affected body part may be required.

 Trash foot is not the only cause of pain and discoloration of the skin.
 Another common cause is Raynaud’s Disease, a condition where the blood vessels spasm, limiting flow to the fingers and toes.
 Treatment here is usually with medication, avoiding the cold by wearing gloves and relaxation techniques